BlackpulpDesigns/MinistryPlatform/README.md

 This is a new library for interacting with MinistryPlatform's SOAP XML API.
 Several examples for the objects are listed below, and you can also view the /docs/ folder for a complete list of methods and class properties.

+# Requirements

+The library is currently built to work with Laravel 5.x applications.
+If there are requests to make it framework-agnostic we can certainly consider it.
+We also require Carbon - but seriously, why wouldn't you already be using it - and PHP 5.4 or above.

 # Installation

 ## Composer